 What will you learn?

-- Starting a new Android Studio project and configuring its details
+- Basic introduction to Android Studio and starting a new Android Studio project and configuring its details

 - Creating a new Virtual Device and deploying your project on it